-Using invocation tree view, also named call tree, you can examine how XQuery instructions are processed in a top down manner.
+Using the Invocation Tree view, also named a call tree, you can examine how XQuery instructions are processed in a top down manner.
 The profiling result shows the duration time for each of the style-instruction including the time needed for its children and then, when an instruction is expanded, you can see how the instruction time is composed from child instruction times.

 Using the profiler Hotspots view you can immediately detect the time the processor spent in each instruction.
 The hotspot only presents the inherent time of the instruction, that is the total time of processing that instruction minus the time for processing its children instructions.
 When a hotspot is expanded you can see all the different paths that instruction was called from (a reverse invocation tree), each path being labeled with the number of invocations, the instruction time on that path and what percentage from the instruction total execution that path contributes.